 Arizona falls in the Reaching Forward (R) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
 Arizona performs better than national averages on key indicators, such as the percentages of babies born at low birth weight and babies receiving preventive dental care.
 The state is performing worse than national averages on indicators such as the percentages of mothers reporting less than favorable mental health and women receiving late or no prenatal care.

 Good Health Policy in Arizona

 How are Arizona’s babies faring in Strong Families?

 Arizona falls in the Getting Started (G) tier of states when it comes to indicators of Strong Families.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentage of babies who could benefit from home visiting receiving those services.
-Arizona is doing worse than the national average on indicators such as the percentages of families in poverty with babies receiving TANF and babies who have had two or more adverse experiences.
-Policy-wise, the state has implemented 2 of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies who have had one adverse experience and babies who could benefit from home visiting receiving those services.
+Arizona is doing worse than the national average on indicators such as the percentages of babies who have had two or more adverse experiences and families who report being resilient.

 Strong Families Policy in Arizona